Code-Institute-Submissions/stream-one-project-5/README.md

 JavaScript is used on the Home Page to run the image switcher on the header image.
 A validation script is used for both the quick contact form on the Home Page and the membership form on the Join the Group page.
 These alert the user if a required field has been left empty, or confirm submission of the form if it has been filled in correctly.

-Further use of JavaScript is made on the Photo Galleries page by the inclusion of a content switcher.
-That script loads up the details of the most recent walk.
-There are links provided which when clicked, use a JavaScript function to display the details of the chosen walk while hiding all the others.
+Further use of JavaScript is made on the Upcoming Walks and Photo Galleries pages by the inclusion of a content switcher.
+That script loads up the details of the next or most recent walk.
+There are links provided which when clicked, use a JavaScript function to display the details of a chosen walk while hiding all the others.

 The Photo Galleries page also features a lightbox-style script which allows a user to click a thumbnail image and display it at a larger size in the centre of the viewport.
 The script includes 'previous' and 'next' links to enable navigation between images and a 'close' link to remove the image viewer.